If you’re wondering what to put on your LinkedIn profile or what the ideal profile should look like, then keep reading.

 So you can consider doing something like this too but don’t overboard.
 No recruiter or hiring manager likes a profile flooded with symbols, emojis and other graphics making it hard to read or focus.

 So find one or two small things to do that’ll stand out, but then keep it very simple and focus on writing awesome content that’ll make the reader want to set up a phone interview or talk to you.

 Also, copy what looks good on other profiles.
 Borrow ideas.
 If you think the best writers out there don’t take ideas from others, you’re wrong.
 So you don’t need to start with a “blank page” for any of this.
-Look around at other people in your industry, take an idea here or there, make note of what looks good and what definitely does *not* look good.
+Look around at other people in your industry, take an idea here or there, and make note of what looks good and what doesn’t.

 Now, don’t go copy one person’s LinkedIn profile.
 Don’t plagiarize.
 But do take inspiration.

 LinkedIn gives you 50 skill slots and you should take full advantage when filling out your profile.